Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Chambers Associate: In what ways has the concept of equity filtered through into other areas of law firm life, beyond diversity initiatives?

 Yakiry Adal: We’ve taken a holistic approach to infuse equity into all areas of firm life.
-This starts with looking at how we bring somebody into the organization and what early opportunities they have within the firm.
+This starts with looking at how we bring someone into the organization and what early opportunities they have within the firm.
 We also consistently review our staffing, mentorship, promotion, and feedback systems to ensure equity when it comes to assessment, advancement and access to leadership roles.
-These are the places where I think organizations have said there is inequity within our own house, and we need to fix it.
+For us, it means ensuring we have inclusive talent management practices so it’s not siloed in DEI but instead is part of how we operate as a firm.

 Chambers Associate: In which ways do you feel this increased emphasis on equity will aid the key stages of the recruitment, retention and promotion of diverse individuals within law firms?